Whale Watching Iceland Guide

 Iceland has a complex relationship with whales.
 Commercial whaling existed alongside whale watching tourism for decades, though the last whaling season occurred in 2023 and no licenses have been renewed since.
 The whale watching industry has grown into a powerful economic argument for keeping whales alive — generating over 3 billion ISK annually and supporting hundreds of jobs in coastal communities.

 The best whale watching companies in Iceland follow strict ethical guidelines set by the Icelandic Whale Watching Association (IceWhale).
-These include:
+These include maintaining safe distances (no closer than 50 metres), no feeding or baiting, time limits with individual animals, and carbon-neutral operations.
+Several operators collaborate with the University of Iceland's Research Centre and international cetacean research programmes.

 How You Can Help

-As a whale watcher, you can contribute to conservation by choosing IceWhale-certified operators, reporting unusual sightings to the crew, and sharing your experience to promote non-consumptive use of marine wildlife.
+Choose IceWhale-certified operators, report unusual sightings to the crew, and share your experience to promote non-consumptive use of marine wildlife.
 Avoid operators that combine whale watching with other disruptive activities, and be respectful of the animals' space if you encounter them from shore.